Faithful entanglement sharing for quantum communication against collective noise: Discussion and summary

-The main part of this scheme is the entanglement transfer between the frequency degree of freedom and the polarization degree of freedom.
+The main part of this setup for faithful entanglement sharing is the entanglement transfer between the frequency degree of freedom and the polarization degree of freedom.
 On the one hand, the frequency difference between the two photons should be set to a small value which could be discriminated by the WDM efficiently.
+Also, the small value of the frequency difference will make the effect of a noisy channel on photons with different frequencies be the same one approximately.
 On the other hand, the frequency of the two photons must be reset to the same value by FS, which is essential to get standard Bell states.
 The FS can be implemented by several means with current technique, such as sum-frequency generation process \cite{r12} whose internal conversion efficiency is 99\% \cite{r13}.
+At present, the entanglement on the frequency degree of freedom of photons (called color entanglement) is feasible in experiment \cite{color}, which makes the present feasible.

-In summary, we have proposed a faithful entanglement distribution scheme against a collective channel noise, without resorting to additional qubits, fast polarization modulators, and nondestructive quantum nondemolition detectors based on nonlinear media.
-Its setup is composed of PBSs, HWPs, WDMs, and FSs, which is feasible with current technology.
-An arbitrary qubit error on the polarization state of each qubit caused by the noisy channel can be rejected with the success probability 100\%.
+In summary, we have presented a setup for faithful entanglement sharing against a collective channel noise, without resorting to additional qubits, fast polarization modulators, and nondestructive quantum nondemolition detectors based on nonlinear media.
+This setup is composed of PBSs, HWPs, WDMs, and FSs, which is feasible with current technology.
+An arbitrary qubit error on the polarization state of each qubit caused by the noisy channel can be rejected with the success probability 100\% in principle.
 Moreover, its success probability is independent of the noise parameters.
-This setup has good applications in all one-way quantum communication protocols based on entanglement.
+This setup has good applications in almost all one-way quantum communication protocols based on entanglement for rejecting the errors caused by the collective noise in channels.
 We have discussed its applications in the famous BBM92 QKD scheme and the HBB QSS protocol.